 “It was nice to see Kanaan make some shots as well,” Woodson said.

-Carlyle was 2/11 from the field heading into this one, but it was a complete 180 as the Stanford transfer was connecting on his jumpers while also hitting two three-pointers as well.
+Carlyle was 2-for-11 from the field heading into this one, but it was a complete 180 as the Stanford transfer was connecting on his jumpers while also hitting two three-pointers as well.
 It’s still so early in the season for Carlyle and this whole Indiana team, but seeing him have his best performance in the toughest game up to this point shows promise.

 Malik Reneau